palasht75/umls-python-client-homepage/sourceAPI.md

 ## Prerequisites

 Before using the API, ensure you have your API key to interact with the UMLS database.
-If you don't have an API key, you can get one from [User Authentication](https://documentation.uts.nlm.nih.gov/rest/authentication.html).
+If you don't have an API key, you can obtain one from the [UMLS User Authentication page](https://documentation.uts.nlm.nih.gov/rest/authentication.html).

 If you wish to run it right away, please follow this [Colab Notebook](https://colab.research.google.com/drive/1ICQFoZqfsW6YvcaoRo-DtZR2QAWmqFI0?usp=sharing).